 As a rule of thumb, the coolant should be changed annually on most vehicles.
 This will keep the cooling system fresh and clean inside, which helps prevent corrosion and assures that the coolant has the proper boiling point and protection.
 A pressure test, thermostat test, a cooling fan test, or just a visual inspection for leaks and corrosion should also be done annually.
 Hoses and drive belts should be checked for cracks, bulges or frayed edges.
 The radiator should be kept clean by periodically using a garden hose and a soft brush to carefully remove bugs, dirt and debris.
 To keep your car in tip-top condition this summer, you should make sure the following fluids are kept topped off, including: engine oil, windshield washer fluid, engine coolant, and of course, fuel.

 Put Together An Emergency Kit

-This is an essential tip for any car journey, as no matter how old or new your car is, it could breakdown at any time (check your warranty while you’re at it).
+his is an essential tip for any car journey, as no matter how old or new your car is, it could break down at any time.
 Your emergency kit should consist of a breakdown triangle, a blanket, a flashlight, high visibility jackets, a mobile phone, a map, and most importantly breakdown coverage details.
-When you pack the car in a rush you have a tendency to miss things, and to forget where everything is in the car.
+When you pack the car in a rush you have a tendency to miss things and to forget where everything is in the car.
 Take a bit of time, and put things in the glove box that you will need on the journey.
-Make sure you can easily reach things like tissues, snacks, map, pillows, and warm clothes.
+Make sure you can easily reach things like tissues, snacks, maps, pillows, and warm clothes.
 Everything else should be packed in the order you will need them, in the event you do actually need them.